AwayFromKeyboard/Project-2_The-Lost-Lands-of-Khanelyf/README.md

 * B to constuct barrack(then you can create 2 types of units with left click)

+* X + left click to use Battlecry ability (attack buff to allies)

+* C + left click to use Whirlwind ability (heavy damage to adjecent enemies)

+* V + left click on enemy at range to use Charge (heavy damage to one enemy)

 Goal:

 Follow and complete the quests without getting your hero killed.